 As another best business practice, we recommend you calculate this figure at least annually.
 Doing so quarterly, or even monthly, of course is even better as it’s another piece of information to help you make business decisions.
 But for starters, take our advice, and plug this into the calendar as a regular thing you do every year.

-If you’ve followed along with the math exercises, you may be ready to see where your eCommerce business stands with Inventory and COGS.
+If you’ve followed along with the math exercises, you may be ready to see where your ecommerce business stands with Inventory and COGS.
 Well, if the answer is yes, we’ve got you covered!
-We put together this free template to help you get started!
-You can download it here.
+We put together this free COGS & Inventory template to help you get started!

 Reasons to seek an expert

 In calculating Inventory and COGS, you may come across a mystery that takes extra sleuthing to get accurate numbers.
 You may find yourself saying, well I just don’t know what I don’t know!
 In these instances, you’re going to be happy to have a Sherlock in your corner.
 Especially when those discrepancies are getting into the tens of thousands of dollars (or perhaps more?!).
 Here’s some common reasons ecommerce seller may want to bring in a consulting expert:

 - If you are involved in the manufacturing side of your goods–calculating the count can be complex as the manufacturing process has A LOT of pieces.